-1.01General Elections
+1.01 General Elections

-1.01.1The SGA general election shall be held in the spring semester to elect officers for the following term.
+1.01.1 The SGA general election shall be held in the spring semester to elect officers for the following term.

-1.01.2 The election commission shall announce the election and make intent-to-run and petition signatures forms available online and in the SGA office beginning with the first day of spring classes.
+1.01.2 The election commission, as designated by Article VI, Section 3 of SGA Bylaws shall announce the election and make intent-to-run and petition signatures forms available online and in the SGA office beginning with the first day of spring classes.

-1.01.3 The election commission shall hold two information meetings during the month of February for interested candidates.
+1.01.3 The election commission shall hold two orientation meetings that will be open to all students of CCD during the month of February for interested candidates.

-1.01.4 The election commission shall hold four information meetings during each full week of March prior to the due date for intent-to-run forms.
+1.01.4 The election commission shall hold four orientation meetings during March prior to the due date for Intent Forms.

-1.01.5 The election commission shall accept intent-to-run and petition signatures forms no earlier than the first business day of March and no later than the second Friday after the first Tuesday of March.
+1.01.5 The election commission shall accept Intent Forms, petition signatures, and forms no earlier than the first business day of March and no later than the second Friday before the first day of voting.